The Church's Weaknesses

 - A craving for isolation and seclusion, leading to a withdrawal from friends and family.

 - Social anxiety.

 Pastors confuse their ministry with their identity, and lose their sense of self; they literally become their job.
 The perceived importance and responsibility of their work, and its eternal consequences, causes priests to work harder or longer than they should.
 There is no real way to gauge how many hours priests are “on the clock,” and they are always on-call.
-This is why 90% of pastors report working 55-75 hours per week.
+This is why 90% of pastors report working 55-75 hours per week, and 80% of pastors take no days off.
 Despite this, 50% of pastors still feel unable to meet their job demands, or to even meet its most basic criterion of being a “holy man” -- because the average pastor only prays for 39 minutes per day, and 15% of pastors pray for <15 minutes a day.